 - Cover your pots on the stove.
 Stop wasting energy and time by covering pots and pans to keep heat in while cooking.
 Trapping heat will increase temperatures in the pan and cooking times can be reduced.
 For additional savings: match your pot size to your burner size; keep burners clean on gas ranges to ensure maximum efficiency; and use your microwave on occasion instead of the stove.

-- Consider ENEGY STAR certified windows, doors and skylights if you are building or upgrading your homes.
+- Consider ENERGY STAR certified windows, doors and skylights if you are building or upgrading your homes.
 It is important to select ENERGY STAR products that are specifically designed to accommodate Lubbock’s weather patterns year round.
 Upgrading to these more efficient windows, doors and skylights can reduce your electric bill by as much as 15 percent.

 - Adjust your thermostat.
 Set your thermostat to 78 degrees while you’re home and 88 degrees while you’re away.